CalebLovell/steelpoll/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 This site exists as a fun project to help people create and learn about alternative voting systems.
-You can welcome to reference or use it however you wish.
+You are welcome to reference or use it however you wish.